iridiumcao/iridiumcao.github.io/python/python_data_type_fixed.md

 100 is an integer, so `x`'s type is `int`.

-This is similar as JavaScript.
-However, JavaSciprt has two keywords `let` and `var`.
-Python has no keywords to like that.
+This is similar to JavaScript.
+However, JavaScript has two keywords `let` and `var`.
+Python has no keywords like that.

-**In Python, when a variable's data type is set, it's not able to change.** This is different from JavaScript.
+**In Python, once a variable's data type is set, it cannot be changed.** This is different from JavaScript.

-e.g.
+For example:

 ```python
 y = 'hello'
 print(y + 3)
 ```

-Save the above script to file `test.py`, and run, we can get
+Save the above script to file `test.py`, and run it.
+We get:

 ```plaintext
 $ python test.py